ZenCraigor/node-rest-api-skeleton/README.md

   * Create your own ADMIN account
     * Change the Add User API call below to your preferred user credentials.
     * For __role__ put `admin`
+    * Make sure the Content-length header and actual content length are the same

   * Authenticate the newly created user to get a JWT